diespinoza/arduino-node-server/README.md

 # arduino-node-server

 Control a string of WS2812 LEDs (Neopixels) from anywhere in the world using a WiFi capable arduino and a website!
-The website has a UI to control your strip of LED and it serves an API to talk to the arduinos and any application you want!
+The server has a UI to control your strip of LED and it also serves an API to talk to the arduinos and any application you want!

 ## Description